 Relationships

-• Communication: Effective communication is crucial in relationships.
-Poor communication skills or misunderstandings can lead to conflicts and strain relationships.
+• Communication: Effective communication is crucial in relationships; however, poor communication skills or misunderstandings can often lead to conflicts and strain relationships.

 • Stress and Mental Health: External stressors, such as work pressure or financial difficulties, can affect mental health and, consequently, impact relationships.
-Emotional well-being plays a significant role in maintaining healthy connections with others.
+Emotional well-being plays a significant role not only in self-care but also in maintaining healthy connections with others.

-• Time Management: Balancing personal and professional commitments is essential.
-If one is overwhelmed by work or other responsibilities, it may lead to neglect in personal relationships.
+• Time Management: Balancing personal and professional commitments is essential; however, if one is overwhelmed by work or other responsibilities, it can lead to neglect in personal relationships.

 Work Performance

 • Stress and Burnout: High levels of stress and burnout can significantly impact work performance.
-It may result in decreased productivity, lack of focus, and poor decision-making.
+It may result in decreased productivity, as well as a lack of focus and poor decision-making.

 • Job Satisfaction: Job satisfaction is closely linked to overall well-being.
-If individuals are unhappy with their work or feel unfulfilled, it can hurt their performance and motivation.
+If individuals are unhappy with their work or feel unfulfilled, then it can negatively impact their performance as well as their motivation.

-• Work-Life Balance: You must maintain a proper balance between your professional and personal life.
-Overemphasis on work at the expense of personal time can lead to fatigue and reduced effectiveness in both areas.
+• Work-Life Balance: You must maintain a proper balance between your professional and personal life; otherwise, overemphasizing work at the expense of personal time can lead to fatigue and reduced effectiveness in both areas.

 Daily Functioning